bittorrenttorque/btapp/README.md

 ```

 ### Btapp Plugin
 The btapp plugin in managed by plugin.btapp.js, which is hosted on [GitHub](https://github.com/pwmckenna/btapp_plugin "plugin").
 It is responsible for loading the necessary plugins and running the torrent client as necessary.
-It is dynamically loaded by backbone.btapp.js when you create a local Btapp object (unless you specifically pass in username/password arguments your Btapp object will be pointing at your local torrent client).
+It is dynamically loaded btapp.js when you create a local Btapp object (unless you specifically pass in username/password arguments your Btapp object will be pointing at your local torrent client).

 ## Examples
 ### Nud.gs